 Captain of the Minerva and Shinn's commanding officer.
 Tries very hard to be a fair commander, despite her authority being constantly ignored by Shinn and increasingly subverted by the Chairman and Rey.
 Her second in command doesn't help any.
-Later revealed to be an old flame of Durandal's, she remains loyal to him and to ZAFT despite her doubts until just before the very end.
+Later revealed to be an old flame of Durandal's, she remains loyal to him and to ZAFT despite her doubts.

 Authority in Name Only: She battles the Chairman's increasing subversion of her authority right till the end, but with little real success.
 Vacillates between rage, despair, and resignation towards the end.

 Broken Bird: Her history with Durandal left her one of the more jaded and resigned of the cast, especially where he's concerned.

 Cool Ship: The Minerva.
 It's named after the Roman goddess of defensive warfare AND wisdom! - which only serves to make an already cool winged ship more awesome still.